shalomito/Real-Time-Fraud-Detection-Model-api/README.md

 **Strengths**

 * End-to-end preprocessing using Scikit-learn Pipeline.
+* The default classification threshold was adjusted from 0.5 to 0.7 to reduce false positives while maintaining acceptable  fraud detection recall.
 * Handles categorical variables efficiently with One-Hot Encoding.
 * Produces both class predictions and fraud probabilities.
 * Easy to deploy into applications such as Flask or Streamlit.